Purchasing Transformation + BOSS Mobile

 The construction workforce had evolved.
 Their tools had not.

-With gloves
+With gloves on

 On ladders

-With interruptions
+With constant interruptions

 With spotty or no signal

-Our goal: Design for how builders actually work — not for legacy constraints or nostalgia.
+THE REFRAME: Design for how builders actually work — not for legacy constraints or nostalgia.

 01.